fenglixu/fenglixu.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an Assistant Professor at the Department of Electronic Engineering in Tsinghua University.
 My research interests lie in the interdisciplinary area of *Artificial Intelligence*, *Data Science*, *Social Computing* and *Urban Science*, aiming to develop scientific methods and algorithmic tools to address the long-standing puzzles in the complex networks arising from human dynamics and social interactions.
-My research foucses on fully exploiting the opportunities offered by recent data explosion, and pushing forward the boundary of human dynamics, urban science and social network research with novel *Data Science*/*AI* techniques.
+My research focuses on fully exploiting the opportunities offered by recent data explosion, and pushing forward the boundary of human dynamics, urban science and social network research with novel *Data Science*/*AI* techniques.

 Prior to my current position, I was a postdoc scholar at the University of Chicago, co-advised by [Prof. James Evans](https://sociology.uchicago.edu/directory/james-evans) and [Prof. Luis Bettencourt](https://voices.uchicago.edu/luisbettencourt/).
 I obtained my Ph.D. in Electronic Engineering from Tsinghua University in 2020, under the supervision of [Prof. Yong Li](http://fi.ee.tsinghua.edu.cn/~liyong/).